zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-12-01-Geoduck_RRBS_Library_Prep.md

 ### RRBS Library Prep Conclusions

 * samples have the correct quantity of ~3ng/µl and more than enough ~15µl (45ng) to load for sequencing
-* library size ranges from 150bp to 1000bp and peaks just under 300bp, which matches the expected range in the kit guide
+* library size ranges from 150bp to 1000bp and peaks just around 300bp, which matches the expected range in the kit guide
 * There does not appear to be a difference in library size between whole genome and RRBS preps as seen in the traces of the RRBS chip 2 results
 * libraries appear to be of good quality for sequencing

 ### Library Pooling for seqeuncing submission

-Libraries were diluted to 10nM and pooled 2µl each for a pooled sample of 10nM and 24µl
+Libraries were diluted to 10nM and pooled 2µl each for a pooled sample of 10nM in 24µl

+Samples were sent to Genewiz on 20161213

 Day|Lane|Sample.ID|Library Concentration (ng/uL)|Library Concentration (ug/uL)|Library Volume (uL)|Molecular Weight pmol/660pg|10^6pg/ug|DNA Size 1/N (N = bp)|pmol DNA|Library Concentration (uM)|Library Concentration (nM)|Dilution Factor for 10nM|Vol Library added µl|Vol Elution Buffer µl
 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---